-• Floyd County Campus Advisor: Stanley Walker

-• Gordon County Campus Advisor: Tom Bojo

-• Walker County Campus Advisor: Doug Cooper
+- Floyd County Campus Advisor: Mark Upton - Gordon County Campus Advisor: Daniel Roebuck - Walker County Campus Advisor: Doug Cooper - This program is also available 100% online.
+For online advisement, contact any of the above.

 The Accounting Associate Degree program is a sequence of courses that prepares students for a variety of careers in accounting in today's technology-driven workplaces.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 Program graduates receive an Associate of Applied Science Degree in Accounting.